-Therefore, if it comes to the point where it’s time to go see a doctor, get busy and locate a real one; then if a diagnostic determines the presence of a sickness, thoroughly research everything on it.
-However, when it comes to life-threatening illnesses, make sure you get various opinions from specialists who belong to different practice-clusters.
+However, if it comes to the point where it’s time to see a doctor, get busy and locate a real one; then if a diagnostic determines the presence of a sickness, thoroughly research everything on it.
+However, when it comes to life-threatening illnesses, make sure you get various opinions from specialists who belong to different practice clusters.

 “Without counsel plans go wrong: but in the multitude of counselors they are established.”
 Proverbs 15:22